MystenLabs/seal/crates/dkg-cli/README.md

 #### Coordinator Runbook

 1. Deploy the `seal_committee` package in the Seal repo.
 Make sure you are on the right network with wallet with enough gas.
-Find the package ID in output, set it to env var.
+Find the package ID in output, set it to env var `COMMITTEE_PKG`.
 Share this with members later.

 ```bash
 NETWORK=testnet